HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/site_analytics/unica/installing_the_unica_discover_module.md

     3. Edit the DiscoverUI_for_DX-js.uncompressed.js.
 Search for the endpoint and change its entry to the Discover Packet Forwarder URL you just copied and save it.
 [](../../../images/Discover_1.png)

 2. Update the compressed version, DiscoverUI_for_DX.js.
 You can use a minifier, that can be installed as an extension or update it manually.
 You will see that the part of the services in the DiscoverUI_for_DX.js is not compressed.
-Find that area again using a search on the endpoint and change the URL to your Unica Discover Packet Forwarder URL you copied before.
-Save your changes.
+    1. Find that area using a search on the endpoint.
+    2. Change the URL to your Unica Discover Packet Forwarder URL you copied before.
+    3. Save your changes.
 [](../../../images/Discover_2.png)

 3. Update the profile(s) of the theme for the sites you want to integrate.
-In DX Demo this is the spotlight profile.
+In DX Demo, this is the spotlight profile.
-    1. Edit the profiles/profile_spotlight.json file and add on the top the module for Discover, which is named that of the module directory, in our case discover_v1210.
+    1. Edit the profiles/profile_spotlight.json file.
+Add on the top the module for Discover, which is named that of the module directory, in our case discover_v1210.
 [](../../../images/Discover_3.png)

 4. Save again and push the changes to your DX server.
 And then test it.
 First ensure, you clear the cache.
-Go to the `Practitioner Studio` – `Themes`, select `Utilities` – `Control Center`, and under Invalidate Cache click `Click to invalidate` and test it again, as you did in part 1.
+Go to the `Practitioner Studio` – `Themes`, select `Utilities` – `Control Center`, and under Invalidate Cache click `Click to invalidate` and test it again.
 [](../../../images/Discover_4.png)

 You have successfully deployed the Discover theme modules and added them to your profile used by your pages.